Sevington

-Sevington is a historic village which has become a suburb of Ashford, Kent in England.
+Sevington ([ˈsɛvɪŋtən]) is a village in the civil parish of Sevington with Finberry, in the Ashford district, in Kent, England.

 History

 The geographically small village of Sevington is first recorded in the Domesday Book of 1086, where it appears as Seivetone.
 It appears as Seyueton in the Feet of Fines for 1314.
 The name means "the town or settlement of Sægifu", Sægifu being a woman's name.

 In 1872, the village had a population of about 113.